 Alix Hopkins

-Finally she found her niche, beginning at the Natural Lands Trust, a regional organization headquartered near Philadelphia, in the late 1980s.
+She found her niche at the Natural Lands Trust, a regional organization headquartered near Philadelphia, in the late 1980s.
 In the 1990s she was founding executive director of Portland Trails, the urban, trails-oriented land trust in Portland, Maine.
 At the same time, she chaired the Mountain Division Alliance, which promoted the vision for a 50-mile rail-with-trail, now in the works.
 Her first book, Groundswell: Stories of Saving Places, Finding Community, was published in 2005 by the Trust for Public Land.
 Co-sponsors included the National Park Service Rivers & Trails Program, The Conservation Fund and The Nature Conservancy.

 Alix Hopkins

-She lives on a farm in Pownal, Maine, and is a board member of Maine Coast Heritage Trust, the Forest Society of Maine, and an advisory board member of QLF/Atlantic Center for the Environment, among others.
+She lives on a farm in Pownal, Maine, and is a board member of Maine Coast Heritage Trust and the Forest Society of Maine, and an advisory board member of QLF/Atlantic Center for the Environment, among others.
 She has served as staff, board member, volunteer and consultant for nonprofits of all sizes, and on numerous international exchanges.
-She co-created the Irish ~ US Land Use & Leadership Network, currently serves as project director for the Biddeford RiverWalk Coalition in southern Maine and is at work on a new book, for which she will raise funds and support, starting all over again…
+She co-created the Irish ~ US Land Use & Leadership Network, and serves as project director for the Biddeford RiverWalk Coalition in southern Maine.
+Alix is currently raising funds and support for a pioneering book of community stories from the Middle East, where she has done extensive travel and interviewing in recent years.

 Contact: info@alixwhopkins.com